 Publish & Monitor

-Once your first campaign is live, monitor it regularly.
-Although Facebook makes it easy to “set it and forget it,” you should check on it at least a few times per week.
-If the campaign isn’t performing as well as you’d like, you can split-test different versions of your ad copy or swap static images for a video to see which one converts better.
+Alright, you’re here!
+Once your first campaign is live, it’s important that you monitor it regularly.
+Although Facebook makes it easy to “set it and forget it,” you should check its metrics at least a few times per week.
+If the campaign isn’t performing as well as you’d like, you can split test different versions of your ad copy or swap static images for video to see which one converts better.

 One of the drawbacks of social media marketing and advertising is that users see the same ads so often that they start to ignore them.
 That’s why you shouldn’t create an ad campaign and then let it run for months and months without making any changes.